tgirke/rcf/index.md

 ## Welcome

-Welcome to the website of the High -Performance Computing Center (HPCC).
+Welcome to the website of the High-Performance Computing Center (HPCC) at UC Riverside.
 This site provides an overview about the HPC resources and services provided by our center.

 ## Services